ChristianRyan/csnFramework-1/README.md

 # Optimisation strategies

-The second part of the
+The second part of the program checks for different sklearn optimisation strategies and measures fit_time, score_time and runtime of the cross validation.
+The strategies are kd-tree, ball-tree and brute force.

 # Contributors